 The Outlook rules make the email management process really easy as it allows you to sort, mark and filter the emails that you receive as per your convenience.
 There might be a time when you will find out that Outlook rules are not working when you get a new email.
-This can happen due to a number of reasons like the rules exceed the limit of the mailbox or a corruption in PST File.
+This can happen due to a number of reasons:

 If the problem persists then you need to see if the rules are enabled or not.
 You can see it by using these steps: